 Internet security means paying attention and protecting yourself during online activities such as visiting various sites, downloading data, registering, and logging in to different platforms.
 It implies security from online threats regardless of privacy and anonymity.

 Achieving online security cannot happen instantly.
 It’s necessary to take measures and then continue further online activities by adhering to them.
 Of course, none of these measures are particularly complicated, but they require a routine.
 Certainly, the level of caution should be consistent with your online activities.
 The level of protection is not the same when one is looking for recipes online and when one is storing private keys on the computer.

 Security applies to everything from content downloads to online shopping.
 Someone on the forum, Telegram, or Discord group may know your identity and some of your personal information, but if you care about what you do in the online environment, you can be safe.

 What goes on the Internet - stays on the Internet

 The Internet allows free search, easy involvement in global discussion, accessible communication, sending data, downloading programs, applications, and other content.
 But when users' privacy and anonymity are compromised, their civil liberties are also compromised.
 While some shared information is harmless, some are more serious if it contains sensitive information: location, medical history, and so on.

-There are two groups we should keep in mind: individuals and small groups involved in hacking, phishing and similar, and large companies and platforms which work as information gathering projects.
+There are two groups we should keep in mind: (A) individuals and small groups involved in hacking, phishing and similar, and (B) large companies and platforms which work as information gathering projects.